Unlimited Power (comics): Conclusion

 Zelya reveals the Power Rangers about Zartus' true colors, causing Zordon to reconsider Drakkon's warning about the Empyreals, as well as asking the Omega Rangers for help.
 While Tommy and Aisha visit Grace, Matthew and Billy on Promethea, the Sentry Force Four attempt to capture Adam, Kimberly and Rocky.
 Meanwhile, Zordon meets Zedd in person to confirm his previous identity as Zophram.
 When Zordon returns to the Command Center and meets Billy, they are interrupted by Zartus, who reveals that he was responsible for the spell on the Zeo Crystal that caused Zophram/Zedd's wounds over his body.
 He also reveals his intentions to use the Empyreals to annex Earth.
 When Zordon decides to cut his ties with Eltar, Zartus destroys his containment chamber.

-After Drakkon destroys most of Xi's body, he leaves aboard the Specturm, abandoning the Omega Rangers in the process, while the Empyreals initiate the planet's destruction.
+After Drakkon destroys most of Xi's body, he leaves aboard the Spectrum, abandoning the Omega Rangers in the process, while the Empyreals initiate the planet's destruction.
 Using Xi's corpse, the Omega Rangers try to send a video asking for help.
 After a few days, Yale, being the new Blue Omega Ranger, rescues them.